MicrosoftDocs/windows-dev-docs/uwp/cpp-and-winrt-apis/concurrency-2.md

 ```

 - Remember that **AsyncStatus::Completed** means that the async object completed successfully, and you may call the **GetResults** method to retrieve any result.
 - **AsyncStatus::Canceled** means that the async object was canceled.
-A cancellation is typically requested by the caller, so it would be rare to handle this state.
-Typically, a cancelled async object is simply discarded.
-You can call the **GetResults** method to rethrow the cancellation exception if you wish.
+A cancelation is typically requested by the caller, so it would be rare to handle this state.
+Typically, a canceled async object is simply discarded.
+You can call the **GetResults** method to rethrow the cancelation exception if you wish.
 - **AsyncStatus::Error** means that the async object has failed in some way.
 You can call the **GetResults** method to rethrow the exception if you wish.
 - **AsyncStatus::Started** means that the async object is still running.
 The Windows Runtime async pattern doesn't allow multiple waits, nor waiters.
 That means that you can't call **wait_for** in a loop.
 If the wait has effectively timed-out, then you're left with a few choices.
 You can abandon the object, or you can poll its status before calling the **GetResults** method to retrieve any result.
 But it's best just to discard the object at this point.